Had enough of experts? Quantitative knowledge retrieval from large language models: Related work

+LLM-\emph{driven} elicitation \citep{li_eliciting_2023} uses an LLM to assist elicitation from human experts, making the process interactive.
+In engineering, LLMs have been employed in generating (and responding to) requirements elicitation surveys \citep{white_chatgpt_2023, ronanki_investigating_2023, gorer_generating_2023}.
+Natural language processing is already extensively used to extract quantitative information from large texts to aid quantitative research \citep[see, e.g.][]{olivetti_data-driven_2020} and to curate structural information for causal models \citep{zhang_leveraging_2024}.
+Prior distributions can be elicited from literature via systematic reviews \citep{rietbergen_incorporation_2011, van_de_schoot_bayesian_2018, linde_data-driven_2023}.
+A meta-analytic-predictive prior uses historical data to reduce the required sample size in clinical trials \citep{weber_applying_2021}.
+To our knowledge, direct elicitation of parametric priors from a `domain expert' LLM has not yet been explored. \citet{gouk_automated_2024} generated pseudodata as an indirect prior elicitation approach for Bayesian logistic regression; by contrast, in this paper we attempt to elicit the distributional parameters directly.
+Our work has already been extended by \citet{capstick_using_2024}, who elicit multiple Gaussian distributions as priors to obtain a mixture model.

 Several elicitation protocols have been developed to mitigate cognitive biases and combine the judgements of multiple experts \citep{ohagan_expert_2019}.
 The Sheffield Elicitation Framework \citep[\textsc{Shelf};][]{gosling_shelf_2018} describes a collection of methods for eliciting a distribution based on aggregated opinions of multiple experts, through group discussion guided by a facilitator.
-As well as training participants in basic probability and statistics, the protocol includes various ways of eliciting a univariate distribution, such as the `roulette method', where experts assign (virtual) chips to equally-spaced bins to form a histogram.
-Alternatively, the quartile method \citep[or `Sheffield method';][]{european_food_safety_authority_guidance_2014} uses a series of questions to elicit a reference range, median, upper and lower quartiles of a distribution.
-Cooke's \citeyear{cooke_experts_1991} method pools the distributions of multiple experts, weighted according to their respective `calibration' (ability to estimate a distribution whose ground truth is known) and `information' (concentration or vagueness of the prior).
-The Delphi method uses the quartile method, iteratively refined over successive survey rounds using anonymized feedback from other participants.
+Following a primer in probability and statistics, the protocol includes various ways of eliciting a univariate distribution, such as the `roulette method', where participants assign chips to bins to form a histogram.
+Alternatively, the quartile method \citep[or `Sheffield method';][]{european_food_safety_authority_guidance_2014} uses a series of questions to elicit quantiles of a distribution.
+Cooke's method \citep{cooke_experts_1991} pools the distributions of multiple experts, weighted according to their respective `calibration' (accuracy) and `information' (uncertainty).
+The Delphi method uses the quartile method, iteratively refined over successive rounds using anonymized feedback from other participants.
 In this paper, however, we consider only single-agent LLMs with a zero-shot approach.

-Perhaps one of the biggest benefits of extracting opinions from pre-trained models is that the early part of the elicitation process---teaching statistical literacy---can be omitted.
-As demonstrated in \autoref{appendix:priorprompting}, ChatGPT~3.5 is aware of the `roulette' method, the \textsc{Shelf} protocol and most parametric probability distributions, with minimal exposition or disambiguation necessary.
-It remains to investigate the utility of this pre-training in practical problems.